hosamshahin/OpenDSA-AWS/README.md

     - *VpcCIDR*: VPC IP range (you don't need to change this value)

 The provisioning process might take about 10 mins.
 Wait until the cloud formation stack status change to *CREATE_COMLETE*.

+## Debug Provisinging Automation

+OpenDSA-AWS is using [CloudFormration helper script](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html) to run a series of shell scripts against the EC2 instance to deploy OpenDSA application.
+You can view the scripts' output written to `/var/log/cfn-init-cmd.log` inside the EC2 instance.
+To connect to the EC2 machine use the terminal with the key pair created earlier.
+Also, you can connect to The EC2 instance though AWS EC2 console because the machine is loaded with `ec2-instance-connect` package which allows AWS account admin to log into the machine using the console.
+For the latter method, go to the EC2 service then select the running instance then hit the connect button.
+The `Connect to your instance` dialog box will appear, choose `EC2 Instance Connect (browser-based SSH connection)` option, and hit connect.

 ## Post Provisinging validation